SimpliField/angular-sql-query/README.md

 user.removeBackUp(1);
 ```

-##bulkDocsBackUp
+### .bulkDocsBackUp()
-Modify multiple datas<br/>
+Modify multiple datas

-It's possible to update or remove datas with one method called.<br/>
+It's possible to update or remove datas with one method called.

 You can delete a data by setting an the object key `_delete` to true.

 **Params:**